vseryakov/alpinejs-app/README.md

     mkdir app && cd app

-    npm i alpinejs-app
+    npm install alpinejs-app

-    ./node_modules/alpinejs-app/scripts/demo.sh
+    sh ./node_modules/alpinejs-app/scripts/demo.sh

 The files shown below will be created in the app folder, this is to save you from copy/pasting.
-The classes and styles are stripped for brivity, the actual demo may contain some style to make it look nicer.
+The classes and styles are stripped for brivity, the actual demo may contain some styles to make it look nicer.

-The package.json is also created, now let's build our silly app see how it works.
+The package.json is also created, now let's build our silly app and see how it works.

+    npm install
     npm run watch

 Point your browser to `http://localhost:8090/` to see it in action.